This site requires a more recent version of Adobe Flash Player to function properly.

 - Advertising which constitutes a significant source of revenue for online travel service providers depends on the level of business activity.
 Amidst recessionary times, businesses cut back on media and advertising spending and this translates into lower online advertising revenue for travel portals such as expedia.com and priceline.com.

 - Travel service providers such as Expedia and Priceline, earn revenues from international bookings in foreign currencies but incur most operating expenses in dollars and report the earnings in dollars.
-Adverse foreign exchange movements could erode profits.
+Thus, adverse foreign exchange movements could erode profits of travel service providers.
 Since an increasing proportion of bookings are coming from the less penetrated emerging economies, the exposure to foreign exchange is expected to increase in the future.

 Significant impact of unforeseen events on travel